aaronjpitty/vagrantcluster/README.md

 vagrant up --provision - This command will ensure changes are picked up when it rebuilds.
 ```

+Take note of the specifications of each box below, when running this cluster.
+You'll need a minimum of 13GB RAM to run the four machines alone.
+Suggested specification is 16GB RAM

 Read the below instructions before bringing your machines online.

 ### Setup Instructions - READ BEFORE USE